mns2929/NEU-365P-385P-Spring-2026/docs/course-info.md

 ## Academic Integrity
 It is perfectly fine to work with your fellow students or anyone else on the homework assignments.
 If you do so, **you must include a note on your assignment indicating with whom you collaborated**.
 Any academic dishonesty such as copying a fellow students assignment without collaborating in its completion will be severly punished as outlined by the University. **Most importantly, the ability to solve problems such as those in the assignments is exactly the skillset you are here to obtain.**

+## AI Generated Code
+You are allowed to use prompt-generated code from large language models such as ChatGPT or anything else available to you.
+However, please read assignment instructions carefully.
+For example, if you are asked to do some work with a given dataset, and you submit code that does the correct task, but on some other auto-generated dataset, then you are liable to recieve 0 pts.
+Similarly, if you are asked to use a specific method as described in the course lecture, and you submit code that performs the task using some other method, you are liable to recieve 0 pts.

 ## Accomodations
 Students with disabilities may request appropriate academic accommodations from the Division of Diversity and Community Engagement, [Services for Students with Disabilities](http://www.utexas.edu/diversity/ddce/ssd/) (471-6259).